divyanshu132/Class-Routine-Management-System/README.md

 For the time being only two branches(CSE, ECE), two classrooms for theory and 2 for lab were considered.
 We can extend it in future.

-Extraxt the database class_routine_management_system.sql which is the class routine for IIIT Manipur or you may create a new database with the following details.
+Extraxt/Import the database class_routine_management_system.sql which is the class routine for IIIT Manipur with the help of below command:

+First create a new blank database in the MySQL shell to serve as a destination for your data.

+CREATE DATABASE db;
+Then log out of the MySQL shell and type the following on the command line:

+mysql -u [username] -p newdatabase < class_routine_management_system.sql

+or you may create a new database with the following details.

 The name of the database should be Routine and the tables in the database are: